| Sunday | Monday | Tuesday | Wednesday | Thursday | Friday | Saturday |

 NOTE: This program will be repeated later in the evening on the same day at 5:30pm.
 Please register for only the afternoon session or the evening session.

-Cricut Crafts: Magnetic Bookmarks - EVENING SESSION
+Cricut Crafts: Wall Hanging - EVENING SESSION

 NOTE: This program is a repeat of the same event earlier in the afternoon the same day at 1:30pm.
 Please register for only the afternoon session or the evening session.